PetarV-/GAT/index.md

 We can think of graphs as encoding a form of _irregular spatial structure_---and therefore, it would be highly appropriate if we could somehow generalise the **convolutional** operator (as used in CNNs) to operate on arbitrary graphs!

 CNNs are a major workforce when it comes to working with image data.
-They exploit the fact that images have a highly rigid and regular connectivity pattern (each pixel "connected" to its eight neighbouring pixels), making such an operator trivial to deploy (as a small kernel matrix which is slided across the image).
+They exploit the fact that images have a highly rigid and regular connectivity pattern (each pixel "connected" to its eight neighbouring pixels), making such an operator trivial to deploy (as a small kernel matrix which is slid across the image).

 | ![](https://camo.githubusercontent.com/3309220c48ab22c9a5dfe7656c3f1639b6b1755d/68747470733a2f2f7777772e64726f70626f782e636f6d2f732f6e3134713930677a386138726278622f32645f636f6e766f6c7574696f6e2e706e673f7261773d31) |
 | :-------------------------: |